 Gord received his MA in Rural Planning and Development from the University of Guelph, and a Bachelor of Environmental Studies in Urban and Regional Planning from the University of Waterloo.
 Gord is also an Emeritus member of the ABCD Institute Faculty at DePaul University in Chicago, IL.

 Selected Publications & Presentations

 - Cunningham, G. (2011).
-Community Economic Literacy and the ‘Leaky Bucket’.
-Coady Occasional Paper #9.
+Community economic literacy and the ‘Leaky Bucket’ (Occasional paper no. 9).
+Coady Institute.
 (2 Mb pdf)

-- Mathie, A., & Cunningham, G. (2008).
+- Mathie, A., & Cunningham, G. (2003).
 From clients to citizens: Asset-based community development as a strategy for community-driven development.
-In J. Rothman, J.L.
-Erlich, & J.E.
-Tropman, (Eds.), Strategies of community intervention (7th ed.) (pp. 283-297).
-Peosta, IA: Eddie Bowers Publishing.
+Development in Practice, 13(5).
+(StFX access)

 - Cunningham, G. (2005).
-The Jambi Kiwa story: Mobilizing assets for community development, (9.5 MB pdf), Spanish (4 Mb pdf).
+The Jambi Kiwa story: Mobilizing assets for community development.
+(9.5 MB pdf) Spanish (4 Mb pdf).

 - Mathie, A.,& Cunningham, G. (2005).
 Who is driving development?
-Reflections on the Transformative Potential of Asset-Based Community Development, Coady Occasional Paper no. 5).
+Reflections on the transformative potential of asset-based community development (Coady Occasional Paper no. 5).
 (165K pdf) – also appears in Canadian Journal of Development Studies, 26(1), 175-187.